Skip to main content

 One user-initiated turn of conversation.
 Each run kicks off a workflow on the platform that performs zero or more inference rounds plus tool calls.
 A run is asynchronous: the POST returns immediately with status: "pending", and you poll GET /agents/runs/{id} until it reaches a terminal state (completed, requires_action, or failed).
 A run may override the conversation’s defaults for that single turn via config_override — pick a different model, raise max_iterations for a hard question, swap in a different tool catalog, tighten temperature for a deterministic answer, etc. The only thing a run cannot change is the system_prompt (that’s permanently set on the conversation).
 Two run-only settings have no conversation-level counterpart: tool_choice (which biases the model toward a particular tool on the first iteration) and the run’s payload itself.

-A tool you answer.
-You declare it under client_tools.
-When the model calls one of these, the run terminates with status: "requires_action".
-You read the model’s question from pending_tool_calls, decide on an answer, and start a new run with payload.kind: "tool_outputs" carrying your reply.
+• tools[] — caller-declared tools you answer yourself.
+No alias — the model sees the bare name.
+When the model calls one of these, the run terminates with status: "requires_action"; you read the question from pending_tool_calls, decide on an answer, and start a new run with payload.kind: "tool_outputs" carrying your reply.

 Tool choice